FreeFem/FreeFem-doc/docs/documentation/MeshGeneration.md

 ## How to change the label of elements and border elements of a mesh

 Changing the label of elements and border elements will be done using the keyword `:::freefem change`.
-The parameters for this command line are for a two dimensional and three dimensional case:
+The parameters for this command line are for two dimensional and three dimensional cases:

-* `:::freefem label =` is a vector of integer that contains successive pair of the old label number to the new label number.
+* `:::freefem label =` is a vector of integer that contains successive pairs of the old label number to the new label number.

-* `:::freefem region =` is a vector of integer that contains successive pair of the old region number to new region number.
+* `:::freefem region =` is a vector of integer that contains successive pairs of the old region number to new region number.

-* `:::freefem flabel =` is an integer function with given the new value of the label.
+* `:::freefem flabel =` is an integer function given the new value of the label.

-* `:::freefem fregion=` is an integer function with given the new value of the region.
+* `:::freefem fregion=` is an integer function given the new value of the region.

-These vectors are composed of $n_{l}$ successive pair of number $O,N$ where $n_{l}$ is the number (label or region) that we want to change.
+These vectors are composed of $n_{l}$ successive pairs of numbers $O,N$ where $n_{l}$ is the number (label or region) that we want to change.
 For example, we have :

 \begin{eqnarray}
 \label{eq.org.vector.change.label}